Energy bills to be cut ‘by up to £400’ under Sunak support plan

 And despite initial opposition from himself and other prominent government figures – such as Brexit opportunities minister Jacob Rees-Mogg – Mr Sunak is set to approve a windfall tax on energy companies.

-Exra measures which have been discussed as part of a package worth around £10 billion could include a further increase to the warm homes discount to help low-income households cope with rising energy bills.
+Extra measures which have been discussed as part of a package worth around £10bn could include a further increase to the warm homes discount to help low-income households cope with rising energy bills.

 Other policies which have been discussed include increases in the winter fuel allowance, a further cut in council tax or a VAT cut.